JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

 ### 2.1 Setting up and using ASP.NET Identity

-First make sure that the **Microsoft.AspNetCore.Identity** NuGet package is installed in our ASP.NET Core project.
+First make sure that the <code>Microsoft.AspNetCore.Identity</code> NuGet package is installed in our ASP.NET Core project.

   ![Using ASP.NET Identity](https://github.com/JudeAlquiza/ContosoRetailApplication/blob/master/Research/Security/2.1.1.a.1.JPG)

-Go to Startup.cs and inside of **ConfigureServices** method, add and configure the identity service.
+Go to Startup.cs and inside of <code>ConfigureServices</code> method, add and configure the identity service.

    ``` C#
      public void ConfigureServices(IServiceCollection services)